alltheplaces/alltheplaces/docs/DETECTION_AND_CODE_GENERATION.md

 To automatically attempt to detect a storefinder, pass in a start URL - either the top level domain, or the specific store page.
-Hint: You may wish to use the `pipenv run scrapy links http://example.com/` command to automatically look for probably storefinder pages if you are reviewing a number of top level domains.
+Hint: You may wish to use the `pipenv run scrapy links http://example.com/` command to automatically look for probable storefinder pages if you are reviewing a number of top level domains.

 Example:
 ```